cheriekeller/CAExplorer/src/pages/impacts/habitats/index.md

 Florida’s landscape is one of the most rapidly changing and climate-vulnerable within the United States.
 It is extremely vulnerable to sea level rise and impacts from severe storms due to low elevation, geographic location and configuration.
 Many of the unique subtropical ecosystems are very sensitive to temperature and precipitation fluctuations.

-This tool includes four ecosystems, split into nine priority resources, highlighting 39 habitats.
+This tool includes four ecosystems, split into conservation assets, highlighting 29 habitats.

 [Review climate change impacts for individual habitats](/habitats)